17 Questions To Ask A Photographer

 2. What’s their style of photography?

-Some photographers like bright and airy, and others like dark and moody photos.
+Some photographers like bright and airy photos; others like dark and moody ones.
 You also have photographers who direct all the poses and are very specific with how their subjects look.
 Other photographers are more free-flowing, editorial, and capture images as they happen with minimal input.
-You’ll want to find a photographer who not only edits their photos in a way you like but also manages the shoot in a way that matches how you like to work.

 3. Read their reviews!

 Not so much a direct question, but this is research you should absolutely do.
-Reviews will tell you a lot about the little things a photographer does that they won’t say outright to you, the client.
-For instance, they may bring coffee to a shoot, they may be super punctual, they helped with posing, are super fun and friendly, and other small quirky things.
-You’ll also get social proof from their past clients to validate your photographer’s promised skills and capabilities.
+The best reviews for photographers tell you a lot about the little things a photographer does that they won’t say outright to you, the client.

 4. Do your personalities match?

-As human beings, we like spending time with people similar to ourselves.
-Working with a photographer fits this trend as well.
-If you’re worried about feeling relaxed in your images, then working with a high energy extrovert when you’re a reserved introvert isn’t going to help.
-Try to get a sense of who they are when asking them questions to gauge if you would like to work with them.
+If you’re worried about feeling relaxed in your images, working with a high energy extrovert when you’re a reserved introvert isn’t going to help.
+Try to get a sense of who they are when asking questions to gauge if you’d like to work with them.

 5. What’s the pricing structure?

-Many photographers have different pricing structures and the ways they conduct business.
-Make sure you understand how you will be billed and what is included in your payments.
-Some photographers do package pricing, where you’ll pay for the session fee and delivered digital image files all in one price.
-Other photographers charge just for the session upfront (their time to conduct the shoot), and then you will have to pay later for any deliverable you want to take home (prints, albums, digital files, etc.).
-Both are entirely valid business methods, and you need to know which one to expect.
+Some photographers do package pricing, where you’ll pay for the session fee and deliver digital image files all in one price.
+Other photographers charge just for the session upfront (their time to conduct the shoot), and later you will have to pay for any deliverable you want to take home (prints, albums, digital files, etc.).
+Both are entirely valid business methods; you just need to know which one to expect.

 6. What’s the payment structure?